blankly-finance/blankly-docs/content/en/websockets/ticker_manager.md

 category: Websockets
 ---

+The ticker object inherits from the `Websocket Manager` object, found [here](/websockets/websocket_manager).
+This means that all the functions described in that document will also work here.

 One of the most common areas of confusion with our code comes from mistaking what "ticker" means in the context of websockets.
 In finance, people often use the term tickers to describe the identifier for a certain stock or trading asset, like "BTC-USD" or "AAPL."
 **In the context of websockets, a "tick" actually means an update - generally a change of price.
 The ticker manager organizes the price events you're watching across different exchanges and assets.**